 The Value of Truth

 The pursuit of truth is often thought to be "intrinsically" valuable.
 Scientists and philosophers, who eschew religious rationales for their life's work, take the pursuit of truth to be obviously a worthwhile enterprise.
 But what's so great about truth?
 Sure, it's good to know what's for lunch, or the nature of the disease that plagues you, but is there any intrinsic or instrumental value in knowing how far away the farthest stars are?
 Or whether Milton's greatest works were written while he had a headache?
 Or what the next layer of basic particles are like?
-Truth telling on Philosophy Talk.
+Truth telling on Philosophy Talk with Simon Blackburn, author of Truth: A Guide.

 What's so valuable about truth?
 Ken thinks that the value of truth is obvious.
 Having true beliefs help us act so as to satisfy our desires.
 John points out that sometimes the truth can be harmful, such as knowing where drugs are being sold.
 There are a lot of truths that are irrelevant or trivial.
 There are also depressing truths.
 Ken thinks that you can't separate truth from believing because when we believe something, we take it to be true.
 Ken introduces the guest, Simon Blackburn, professor at Cambridge.
 John asks Blackburn to explain the nature of truth.
 Blackburn explains minimalism about truth, which says that there is no general answer about truth.
 The correspondence theory of truth says that there is some fact that makes a judgment true.
 However, there is no higher-order verification of this judgment.
 Another view is the pragmatist theory which says that the truth is valuable because it is useful.